Baja Marine acquires Donzi, Fountain, Pro-LinePosted on Written by Michael LaBella

-Baja Marine Inc. announced it has officially acquired the assets of boat companies Donzi Marine, Fountain Powerboats and Pro-Line Boats from American Marine Holdings Inc.
+Baja Marine announced it officially acquired the assets of boat companies Donzi Marine, Fountain Powerboats and Pro-Line Boats from American Marine Holdings Inc.

 The company has been in discussions to purchase its sister brands after a long and drawn-out court battle and two Chapter 11 bankruptcy filings in two years.